Understand the value of data-driven decision making in a manufacturing environment.

 A collaborative network of young professionals

 I was fortunate to meet numerous former and current trainees that work at Trespa or Nemho during my first project.
 This gave me a sense of community while living abroad.
-Besides that, it is invaluable to have a collaborative network of young professionals that have gone through a similar process.
+Besides that, it is invaluable to have a collaborative network of young professionals who have gone through a similar process.
 The group training sessions are also a great opportunity to learn from each other’s experiences and understand Broadview's vision and approach as a whole.

 My projects